There are six key areas of elder abuse that range from physical to mental acts of abuse

 Additionally, it can be harder for an older person to admit to the abuse since the perpetrator is family and they don’t want to get them in trouble.

 Elder abuse comes in many different forms, including physical abuse, psychological abuse, financial abuse, neglect and sexual abuse, however, neglect and financial abuse are the most common forms.

 There are a number of different types of elder abuse and it can be hard to recognise if you are experiencing abuse or if you know someone who may be experiencing elder abuse.

-There are case studies below, which provide examples of the different types of elder abuse that older Australians experience.
+The case studies below provide examples of the different types of elder abuse that older Australians experience.

 These real-life examples of abuse are shared to make it easier for people to identify instances of elder abuse among their older loved ones.

 In many cases, different types of elder abuse can be occurring at the same time if they are happening because of a certain situation.